 Dog's Bay, Roundstone, County Galway is smashing too, but tends to get crowded in the summertime.

-8 Thallabawn Killadoon, County Mayo (Irish for Silver Strand) possibly the windiest and most beautiful you will encounter in Ireland, but not the only Silverstrand by a long mile that you will come across in Ireland, there are loads of them along the Western seaboard, take your pick.....
+8 Thallabawn Killadoon, County Mayo (Irish for Silver Strand) possibly the windiest and most beautiful you will encounter in Ireland, but not the only Silverstrand by a long mile that you will come across in Ireland, there are loads of them along the Western seaboard so take your pick.....

-9 Ballymastocker Bay on the Fanad Pennisula, County Donegal, dare I say it yet another breathtaking beach (and my own personal favourite) you will most likely have all to yourself, apart from the cows? well worth going the (long) distance.....
+9 Ballymastocker Bay on Fanad Head, County Donegal, dare I say it yet another breathtaking beach (and my own personal favourite) you will most likely have all to yourself, apart from the odd cow? well worth going the (long) distance.....

-Also noteworthy in Donegal, Malinbeg or the Beach with 100 steps, magnificent Kennigoe Bay on the Inishowen peninsula and Magheroarty, a spectacular crescent shaped beach where the ferry leaves for Tory Island.
+Also noteworthy in Donegal, Malinbeg or the Beach with 100 steps, magnificent Kennigoe Bay on the Inishowen Peninsula and Magheroarty, a spectacular crescent shaped beach where the ferry leaves for Tory Island.

 10 Benone Strand a seemingly endless ( 7 mile) stretch of beach beneath Binevenagh Head and the famous Mussendun Temple part of the Downhill Demesne between Derry & Coleraine in Northern Ireland.
 Another fantastic beach in the area is Whiterocks with its limestone cliffs, caves and arches stretching from Portrush to Dunluce Castle.